25 Things You Didn’t Know About Studying Engineering

 2. Civil engineering is the most employable engineering degree

-According to the bureau of labor Statistics, about 23 percent of new jobs for engineers are projected to be for civil engineers, the largest engineering occupation; while mechanical engineers are second.
+According to the Bureau of Labor Statistics, about 23 percent of new jobs for engineers are projected to be for civil engineers, the largest engineering occupation; while mechanical engineers are second.
 Together, these two professions accounted for about 36 percent of new jobs for engineers.

 PRESS PLAY: Top 10 Canadian Universities to Study Engineering in 2020

-4. Computer/Hardware engineering is the second highest paying
+4. Computer/Hardware engineering is the second highest-paying

-After petroleum engineering, computer and hardware engineering is the second highest paying engineering profession followed closely by aerospace engineering.
+After petroleum engineering, computer and hardware engineering is the second highest-paying engineering profession followed closely by aerospace engineering.

 NOW WATCH: Top 10 Scholarships for Second Class Lower 2 2 Graduates